 In order to obtain approval of a product candidate we must demonstrate safety in various nonclinical tests (including, for example, carcinogenicity studies, drug-drug interaction studies, and toxicity studies), in addition to human clinical trials.
 At the time of initiating human clinical trials, we may not have conducted or may not conduct all the types of nonclinical testing ultimately required by regulatory authorities, or future nonclinical tests may indicate safety concerns regarding our product candidates.
-Nonclinical testing and clinical testing may have unfavorable results.
+Nonclinical testing and clinical testing are both expensive and time-consuming and have uncertain outcomes.
+Even if initial tests appear favorable, later testing may have unfavorable results.
 We may experience numerous unforeseen events during, or as a result of, the testing process, which could delay or prevent our ability to develop or commercialize our product candidates, including:

-- our preclinical or nonclinical testing may product inconclusive or negative safety results, which may require us to conduct additional nonclinical testing or to abandon product candidates; - our product candidates may have unfavorable pharmacology or toxicity characteristics or suggest possible drugdrug interaction; - · our product candidates may cause undesirable side effects; and - the FDA or other regulatory authorities may determine that additional safety testing is required.
+- our preclinical or nonclinical testing may product inconclusive or negative safety results, which may require us to conduct additional nonclinical testing or to abandon product candidates; - our product candidates may have unfavorable pharmacology or toxicity characteristics or suggest possible drugdrug interaction; - our product candidates may cause undesirable side effects; and - the FDA or other regulatory authorities may determine that additional safety testing is required.